 What if you are working on a large project that is being created by many teams - perhaps an architecture team, a UI team, and a backend team?

 Then you want to maintain a master backlog of tasks, but let each team keep track of its own tickets, documents and code, without having to sort through the work of the other teams.

-With Space Manager, you can set up a “Master Space” for the complete project, then a series of “Child Spaces,” one for each development team.
+With Subprojects, you can set up a “Master Space” for the complete project, then a series of “Child Spaces,” one for each development team.
 The process will then work as shown in the diagram below.